StanleyKinnokChan/second_brain/content/⚙️ Stack/AWS/VPC.md

     - Two Function:
         1. provide a target in your VPC route table for internet-routable traffic
         2. perform NAT for instances that have been assigned public IPv4
+	    - A network-level device that allows private EC2 instances to initiate outbound traffic to the internet (It hides private IPs behind a public one.)
     - runs from within the AWS public zone, traffic between VPC and internet/ AWS public zone
     - regionally resilient.
 1 gate cover all VPC across AZs.
 Each VPC will have ≥0 gateway
     - maintain the allocated public IP of the resource (eg EC2), and direct to the resource private ID.
 The **public ID actually doesn’t touch any resource/OS instance directly**